urbanalytics/fides/FairRank/README.md

 testUtility tests the usage of utility.py.

 Above test scripts include the usage guideline of core code.
-Can be fitted into new data by changing corresponding paramters.
+Can be fitted into new data by changing corresponding parameters.

 Real data: